M0h3eN/bndf/docs/index.md

   }
 ```
-`MONGO_URI` is the mongoDB URL defined in the cluster setup. if you used [BdnsCluster](https://gitlab.com/neuroscience-lab/bdnscluster)
+`MONGO_URI` is the mongoDB URL defined in the cluster setup. if you used [BdnsCluster](https://gitlab.com/neuroscience-lab/bndfcluster)
-for deploying BDNS, change this to:
+for deploying BNDF, change this to:

 ```scala
 val MONGO_URI = "mongodb://root:ns123@mongos:27017/admin"